openziti/ziti-doc/docusaurus/docs/core-concepts/security/authentication/auth.md

 ## Authenticators

 Some primary authentication mechanisms (x509, username/password) need to store per-identity credentials.
 When necessary, these are stored as authenticators.
-Authenticators are manipulated during [password management](./password-management) and [certificate management](./certificate-management).
+Authenticators are manipulated using [password management](./password-management) and [certificate management](./certificate-management).

 Authenticators may be listed via the CLI: